Beautiful blank journals await my pen. These ornate books with their untouched pages seem too daunting to open let alone abuse with my prose.

 Some of my well behaved writer friends swear by a method called “morning pages” popularized by Julia Cameron’s in The Complete Artist’s Way: Creativity as a Spiritual Practice.

-I’m particularly interested in arty styles of journaling.
-I can slap together a collage and that gives me the silly idea that I’d be likely (in the optimistic land of Some Day) to create some kind of visual journal.
+I’m particularly interested in arty journaling.
+I can slap together a collage and that gives me the silly idea that I could (in the optimistic land of Some Day) create some kind of visual journal.
 Hah.
 Mostly I savor the beautiful journals shared by folks online.
-Use search terms like “visual journal” or “art journal” to find blogs or Flickr images and sink into an hour or so of pure aesthetic pleasure.
+Go ahead, search using terms like “visual journal” or “art journal” to sink into some pure aesthetic pleasure.

 Got a better remedy for a journal slacker?